-During 2016, the Company's stockholders approved the Amended and Restated 2016 Evercore Inc. Stock Incentive Plan (the "2016 Plan").
-The 2016 Plan, among other things, authorizes an additional 10,000 shares of the Company's Class A Shares.
-The 2016 Plan permits the Company to grant to key employees, directors and consultants incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock, RSUs and other awards based on the Company's Class A Shares.
-The Company intends to use newly-issued Class A Shares to satisfy any awards under the 2016 Plan and its predecessor plan.
+During the second quarter of 2020, the Company's stockholders approved the Amended and Restated 2016 Evercore Inc. Stock Incentive Plan (the "Amended 2016 Plan"), which amended the prior Amended and Restated 2016 Evercore Inc. Stock Incentive Plan.
+The Amended 2016 Plan, among other things, authorizes an additional 6,000 shares of the Company's Class A Shares.
+The Amended 2016 Plan permits the Company to grant to key employees, directors and consultants incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock, RSUs and other awards based on the Company's Class A Shares.
+The Company intends to use newly-issued Class A Shares to satisfy any awards under the Amended 2016 Plan and its predecessor plan.
 Class A Shares underlying any award granted under the 2016 Plan that expire, terminate or are canceled or satisfied for any reason without being settled in stock again become available for awards under the plans.
-The total shares available to be granted in the future under the 2016 Plan was 1,002 and 2,901 as of March 31, 2020 and 2019, respectively.
+The total shares available to be granted in the future under the Amended 2016 Plan was 7,030 as of September 30, 2020.